Visiting 4th Year Students

 Preceptor-based outpatient, inpatient, emergency, and operative orthopaedic care.
 Work with the faculty in the Shoulder and Elbow Service, which provides comprehensive evaluation and management for a wide range of shoulder and elbow problems, including: arthritis, dislocation or instability, fractures, rotator cuff/tendon tears, joint stiffness, and unsuccessful previous surgery.

-Enrollment: 1 student per 4 week rotation
+Availability: 1 student per 4-week rotation